Azure/azure-quickstart-templates/101-managed-application-with-metrics-and-alerts/README.md

 ![](images/app-alerts.png)

 Now click on Metrics menu item.
 Application is exposing three metrics: Transactions, Availability and Success E2E latency for the application storage account.
-Because you performed some blob operations with the storage account you'll data is flowing into the metrics graph.
+Because you performed some blob operations with the storage account you'll see data is flowing into the metrics graph.

 ![](images/app-metrics.png)